Tignes Le Lac

-The scenic Vallon de La Sache black run down to Tignes Les Brevières should not be missed: overlooked by the Sache glacier, this run has a descent of 1200m vertical down a breathtaking valley in the national park.
+The scenic Vallon de La Sache black run down to Tignes Les Brevières should not be missed but is very demanding and long (often ungroomed): overlooked by the Sache glacier, this run has a descent of 1200m vertical down a breathtaking valley in the national park.
 You start at l’Aiguille Percee (2750m) and arrive down in Tignes Les Brevieres below the Tignes dam.
-Another not to be missed is the long black run from Tovière to Tignes le Lac.
+Another not to be missed is the long black run from Tovière to Tignes Le Lac.

 Tignes-Val d'Isere has some of the best lift-served off-piste in the world!
 Easily accessible and beautiful yet challenging, steep and interesting – it has it all and is sure to please the thrill-seekers in your party.
 From intermediate to free-rider, there is a vast variety of terrain to suit all levels.
 For first-timers Lognan is ideal.

 The main off-piste areas in Tignes can be found above Tignes Val Claret, Tignes Le Lavachet, on the Grande Motte Glacier and in Tignes Les Brévières.
 It is imperative to have an expert guide or instructor, as it is very easy to get lost, safety has to come first and also by having an expert you will get to experience the very best runs.